Crown Clinic's hair transplant surgeon Asim Shahmalak is one Britain's leading experts on hair loss.

 “Hormonal changes and imbalances can cause temporary hair loss.
 This could be due to pregnancy, childbirth or the onset of menopause.
 Hormone levels are also affected by the thyroid gland, so thyroid problems may cause hair loss.

 “Infections, such as ringworm, can invade the hair and skin of your scalp, leading to scaly patches and hair loss.
 Once infections are treated, hair generally grows back.

-"Diseases that cause scarring alopecia may result in permanent loss at the scarred areas.
+“Diseases that cause scarring alopecia may result in a permanent loss at the scarred areas.
 These conditions include lichen planus, some types of lupus and sarcoidosis.

 “There is also a hair-pulling disorder.
 This condition, also called trichotillomania, causes people to have an irresistible urge to pull out their hair, whether it's from the scalp, the eyebrows or other areas of the body.”